 Sometimes we add on a little sea salt for an extra treat.
 That salty-sweet combination is so good!!
 Either way, these confections are a big hit!!
-This is a gluten-free treat too if you are needing that.
+This is a gluten-free treat too if you need that.
 The caramel should not have any gluten in it but do check the package to make sure.

 - Three pecans per turtle (72)

 - One caramel (individually wrapped, unwrapped) per turtle (24) or our recipe for Salted Caramels, see link below.

 - Good quality milk chocolate (approx. 1 1/2 cups), melted